- Most septic tanks only treat about 35% to 40% of wastewater before it flows into the drainfield

 When you use the plumbing facilities in your home, wastewater enters the septic tank through a gravity flow connecting pipe.
 The heavier solids settle to the bottom as sludge and lighter solids float to the surface as scum.
 Anaerobic bacteria start to slowly decompose the wastewater.
 Anaerobic bacteria are bacteria that require no oxygen and are therefore slow at treating the wastewater.
 Because of this, the septic tank only provides about 35% to 40% treatment before the effluent gravity flows to the drainfield.
 The drainfield is designed to treat the remainder of the wastewater in the effluent and then dispose of the treated effluent in the surrounding soil or environment.

 As the pretreated effluent enters the drainfield, anaerobic bacteria form on the bottom and sides of the drainfield or soil interface and form what is commonly called biomat.
 This biomat or anaerobic bacteria provides the rest of the effluent treatment as it passes through the anaerobic bacteria and soil interface before it safely returns to the groundwater or environment.

 A better solution

-These units transform a septic tank into a True Aerobic® Treatment Unit (ATU), producing a high quality, odorless effluent that is high in dissolved oxygen.
-These units not only rejuvenate the failed drainfields, but protect it from future plugging.
-Both units are installed through a single access opening in the lid of the septic tank.
+These units transform a septic tank into a Biofilm Reactor, producing a high quality, odorless effluent that is high in dissolved oxygen and low in BOD/TSS.
+These units not only rejuvenate failed drainfields, but protect them from future plugging.
+They are installed through a single access opening in the lid of the septic tank without any excavation.